go-playground/pool/README.md

 Package pool implements a consumer goroutine pool for easier goroutine handling.

+NOTE: v3 is underway with even more goodies.

 Features:

 -    Dead simple to use and makes no assumptions about how you will use it.